tommilligan/on-air/README.md

 pip install -r requirements.txt
 ```

-On the device with hardware to monitor, start streaming events up to the cloud:
+On devices with hardware to monitor, start streaming events up to the cloud:

 ```bash
 # The variables you will need to fill in from your GCP project